BerkshireCar/SpeederBot/README.md

 Create a developer account https://developer.here.com/sign-up?create=Freemium-Basic&keepState=true&step=account then create a REST API Key and note it down.

 * STEP 3 -
-Create an account https://www.integromat.com/ (*Integromat will require Payment to run the bot*)
+Create an account https://www.make.com/en/register?pc=automatewithmake (*Make will require Payment to run the bot*)

 * STEP 4 -
-Download the Scenario BluePrint from this repository (*We are asking Integromat if they will create a template to make this easier*) **NOTE**: Make sure the downloaded file is ASCII (TEXT) and has not word wraped the lines.
+Download the Scenario BluePrint from this repositor **NOTE**: Make sure the downloaded file is ASCII (TEXT) and has not word wraped the lines.

 * STEP 5 -
 Create a new Twitter Scenario and then Import the Blueprint - **NOTE** the the import option is only available with basic and above account types not the free service.